dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 ---
-title: "Running Open Models on Consumer-Grade GPUs"
+title: "Running Open-Weight Models On A Single Consumer-Grade GPUs"
 subtitle: "How image generation and LLMs can boost productivity – and why running them locally matters"
 date: 2025-10-19T00:00:00+07:00
 lastmod: 2025-10-19T00:00:00+07:00